-RSM provides an annual opinion on the overall adequacy and effectiveness of the risk management, control and governance processes based upon the work undertaken during the year.
-For 2017/18 the report concludes that Sir John Deane's Sixth Form College had an adequate and effective framework for risk management, governance and internal control.
+RSM provides an annual opinion on the overall adequacy and effectiveness of the risk management, governance and internal control processes based upon the work undertaken during the year.
+For 2018/19 the report concludes that The Sir John Brunner Foundation had an adequate and effective framework for risk management, governance and internal control.
+It also states that the audit work had identified further enhancements to the framework for risk management, governance and internal control to ensure that it remains adequate and effective.

-The Board of Trustees has agreed a programme of internal audit assignments for the academic year 2018/19.
+The Board of Trustees has agreed a programme of internal audit assignments for the academic year 2019/20.